lchdl/sgl/README.md

   <img width="700" src="https://github.com/lchdl/sgl/blob/develop/demos/pipeline.png">
 </p>

+* Currently, SGL is designed to <i><b>serve as a graphical backend for retro-style game engines</b></i>.
+Rendering something onto the screen with SGL can be <i><b>very simple</b></i>: simply provide the vertex positions, texture coordinates, and normals.
+SGL will then draw the model for you without any help from the dedicated GPU.

 ## Demos and tests
 | Demo or test name |  Demo showcase  | Description |
 |:------------------|:---------------:|:------------|